 Most of us think about our sites constantly.
 How can we make it more engaging?
 What do we do to get people talking about us?
 How do we stand out?
 If you work professionally, the questions are endless and can often drive us mad.
 Should we do this?
 Should we do that?
 Oh, somebody did something and got a ton of traffic off that, maybe we need to do the same?
 Sometimes, it just pays to revisit the basics.
 Have a long, hard look at your site to see if the foundation is right, instead of chasing the latest social media craze.
-Following are the simple methods you can use optimize and fine-tune your site to make it more strategically effective.
+Following are the simple methods you can use optimize and fine-tune your site to make it convert better.

 Becoming a strategic content marketer